 “Unidas” is the feminization of the Spanish word for “United.”
-The program gives high school aged young women the opportunity to give away $10,000 to non-profit organizations that support the type of social change important to them.
-Throughout the program, participants gain hands-on experience in community service, leadership, social justice, and grant-making – all centered around helping to improve the quality of life for women and girls in Southern Arizona.
+The program gives high school aged young women the opportunity to give away $5,000/semester to one non-profit organization that supports the type of social change important to them.
+Throughout the program, participants gain hands-on experience in community issues, leadership, social justice, and grant-making – all centered around helping to improve the quality of life for women and girls in Southern Arizona.

 Mission and Funding Criteria:

-Unidas will invest $5000 in one organization to address and/or support the issue of homelessness in Southern Arizona.
+Unidas will invest $5000 in one organization to address and/or support the issue of healthcare in Southern Arizona.

 • Programs must serve communities in the greater Tucson area.